|

 single out the important points.
 We were all thrilled with the finished

+product, as it included everything we had wanted.
 Another important aspect of the video was that the director and

 his team came to our homes to film.
 This allowed them to meet us